One-Point Contraction: Erasing Representational Separability toward Irreversible Deep Forgetting: OPC: One-Point Contraction

-We implement the contraction as an optimization problem to minimize the $\ell_2$ norm of the logits $\mathbf{m}_\theta(x)$ for the forget samples $x \in \mathcal{D}_f$, while preserving performance on retain samples via the standard cross-entropy loss.
-We use $\mathbf{m}_\theta(x)$ for compatibility with existing benchmarks, while the theory predicts contracting either $f_\theta(x)$ or $\mathbf{m}_\theta(x)$ will work due to the bounded spectral norm of the prediction head.
-The following loss function represents the heart of \textbf{OPC} unlearning:
+Motivated by the intuition that the linear separability of forget features makes unlearned model reversible, we propose to push the predictions on forget data toward a single point, the origin, and make the forget features indistinguishable.

-\textbf{OPC} unlearning algorithm achieves deep forgetting by minimizing this objective via SGD-variant optimizers to yield an unlearned model, with forget data feature representations concentrated near the origin for high predictive uncertainty.
+We implement the contraction as an optimization problem to minimize the $L_2$ norm of the prediction logits $\mathbf{m}_\theta(x)$ for the forget samples $x \in \mathcal{D}_f$, where $\mathbf{m}_\theta$ is the composition of the encoder $f_\theta$ and the classifier head.
+To preserve retain performance, we also minimize an objective loss $\mathcal{L}$ on retain-set $\mathcal{D}_r$.
+The loss function of OPC for classification can be written as: